Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog

-In order to choose the preferred model, an $F$-test\footnote{$F$-tests are good for comparing the statistics of nested models, and the model for bursts with scattering can be interpreted as nested from the model for bursts without scattering.
-The code for \texttt{fitburst} is not yet public.} was used to compare the $\chi^2$ values from both models, adopting a threshold of $p < 0.001$ to determine the significance of scattering.
+In order to choose the preferred model, an $F$-test\footnote{$F$-tests are good for comparing the statistics of nested models, and the model for bursts with scattering can be interpreted as nested from the model for bursts without scattering.} was used to compare the $\chi^2$ values from both models, adopting a threshold of $p < 0.001$ to determine the significance of scattering.
 Electron density models of the Milky Way $\dm$, NE2001 \citep{ne2001} and YMW2016 \citep{ymw2016}, were used in combination with the $\dm$ value determined by \texttt{fitburst} to validate the extragalactic nature of each FRB.
 Further details about \texttt{fitburst} can be found in Section~3.3 of \citet{catalog1}.

 One further thing to note about CHIME/FRB observations is that fluence measurements are uncertain estimates of the true fluence, limited primarily by burst localization uncertainty and, to a lesser extent, by beam model uncertainty.
 While these fluence measurements are biased low \citep[Section 3.4 in][]{catalog1}, our analysis is not affected by this systematic because we use $\snr$ as a more reliable observable proxy to study fluence.
 Further discussion of our treatment of fluence values is in Sections~\ref{subsec:fiducial_distrs} and \ref{subsec:compare_model_to_obs}.